briansu2004/udemy-devops-real-projects/002-JenkinsCICD/README.md

 # Project 002: Jenkins CICD Pipeline

-This project will setup a Jenkins CICD pipeline, which will pull the source code from github and re-deploy the docker container in your local host.
+In this lab, we will setup a Jenkins CICD pipeline, which will pull the source code from github and re-deploy the docker container in our local host.

 # Project Goal